Staff

 Co-founder and Executive Director

 Dan Kent is Salmon-Safe’s co-founder and executive director.
 Dan has been a leader at the nexus between market-based conservation and watershed protection for the past two decades.
 He co-founded Salmon-Safe as a project of river and native fish conservation organization Pacific Rivers in 1996 and served as that organization’s communications director for five years.
 A native of the Pacific Northwest, Dan was raised on a small farm in the Palouse Hills of eastern Washington.
 He earned an undergraduate degree in management from Washington State University and an MBA from University of Oregon.
-Prior to his nonprofit career, Dan was a corporate marketing manager with one of the nation’s largest financial institutions.
+Prior to his nonprofit career, Dan was a San Francisco-based corporate marketing manager with one of the nation’s largest financial institutions.
 He is vice president of Wild Farm Alliance, a California-based conservation organization working nationally to integrate biodiversity conservation on agricultural lands.

 Brian Muegge